Bolonia Beach & Baelo Claudia Ruins In The Province of Cadiz, Spain

 Baelo Claudia Ruins In Bolonia, Cadiz Spain

-The Spain Archaeological Site Baelo Claudia opening hours depend on the time of the year.
-You can check them out on museosdeandalucia.es website.
-The Archaeological Site is always closed on Mondays.
+Baelo Claudia’s opening hours depend on the time of the year and you can check them out on museosdeandalucia.es website.
+The site is closed on Mondays.

 The entrance to Baelo Claudia Ruins is free for EU citizens.
-However, citizens from other countries need to pay €1.50 (May 2023).
-There’s a parking lot available on site.
+Citizens from other countries need to pay €1.50 (January 2024).
+There’s also a parking lot available on site.

 Fun fact: you can also admire part of the Baelo Claudia ruins from the beach boardwalk.
 So if you don’t have time to visit, you can still get a glimpse of the ruins from the outside.